 Do you avoid it?
-Does one of you stuff their feelings?
+Does one of you stuff feelings away?
 What triggers each of you?
-Are you or your potential partner so defensive there’s never a sorry, or a repair of a wrong?
+Are you or your potential partner so defensive that there’s never a "sorry" or a repair of a wrong?

 And how long does it take for the two of you to come back to equilibrium?

 Some hold onto resentment for a long time, only to strike again when provoked.

 How you fight and make up is part and parcel of compatibility and making an easygoing home.
 If it’s hard to deal with conflict or one of you needs to win at the other’s expense, consider getting help—or leaving.
 It only gets harder when kids, money, illness and outside pressures challenge your marriage.